How to Apply for SSDI with Kidney Failure/Dialysis

 How to Apply for SSDI with Kidney Failure/Dialysis?

-TL;DR: End-stage renal disease (ESRD) requiring dialysis generally meets SSA Listing 6.02 criteria.
+The SSA uses a five-step sequential evaluation process for every SSDI claim.
+At Step 3, they check whether your condition meets or equals a Blue Book listing.
+If it does not, they assess your Residual Functional Capacity.
+End-stage renal disease (ESRD) requiring dialysis generally meets SSA Listing 6.02 criteria.
 If you are on maintenance hemodialysis or peritoneal dialysis, you typically qualify automatically.
 You need nephrologist records, dialysis treatment logs, and lab work showing kidney function.
+Even kidney transplant recipients may qualify if functional limitations persist after transplant.

 What the SSA Evaluates?